williamdemeo/math3140-fall2018/schedule/README.md

 All chapters and sections and exercise numbers refer to  those in the book "Abstract Algebra: theory and applications" by Judson (August 1, 2018 edition).

-Problems numbers that appear in parentheses are recommended but not required.
-You need not submit solutions to these exercises.
+You need not submit solutions to exercises marked "suggested."

 (The exercise numbers in the assignments listed below were originally chosen while using an earlier edition of the textbook.
 I will revise these numbers as necessary to match the appropriate exercise in the latest edition of the book, but please be aware that mistakes may occur;  if in doubt, plesae post a question on Piazza.)